 Other than the concern of cyanobacteria, there are other bacteria lurking in natural ponds.

 Because natural ponds are visited by wildlife whose urine and feces host a number of illnesses, contagious bacteria and diseases, ponds are breeding grounds for concerning bacteria.
 When your dog drinks that pond water, he is at risk for contamination.

 Some of the common bacteria found in natural ponds are:

 - Giardia: A common bacterium found in contaminated feces, once ingested it can cause lasting diarrhea.
 If you suspect your dog has giardia, have your vet test the dog’s stool.

 - Coccidia: This is transmitted from dog to dog through feces.
 It can lie dormant in the dog’s body undetected but causes lasting diarrhea.
 It can also be found by fecal test done by your vet.

 - Leptospirosis: Natural water contaminated with infected wildlife urine can cause severe illness in dogs when ingested.
 A vaccine is available to protect your dog against lepto contamination.

-Despite the handful of concerns surrounding natural pond water and allowing your dog to take a dip, I’m not suggesting that you not allow your dog to swim.
+Despite the handful of concerns surrounding natural pond water and allowing your dog to take a dip, we’re not suggesting that you not let your dog swim.
 Part of being a responsible pet caregiver is understanding the risks involved in your decisions.

 If you suspect your dog has been contaminated, contact your vet for instructions on how to ensure your dog’s health and safety.